OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

  * title and description
  * link to the application
+ * button to duplicate the application
  * button to edit the application
  * button to publish/unpublish the application
  * button to delete the application
  * button to create a new application
  * with the filter textfield you can search for applications

-  ..
-NOT IMPLEMENTED YET: In Mapbender you have template applications, that you can use to set up your own applications.

   .. image:: ../../images/screenshots/800x600/mapbender3_application_overview.png
      :scale: 80